Posted on 18 November 2019, updated on 11 December 2023.

 - Software Engineering Daily for great podcasts and articles

 Don’t let the name fool you, this blog is as much about DevOps as it is about software development.
-Software Engineering Daily invites guests on a regular basis to talk about their experience: Jasmine James will tell you about DevOps at Delta Air Lines, Gene Kim about how to move an organization toward DevOps.
+Software Engineering Daily invites guests regularly to talk about their experience: Jasmine James will tell you about DevOps at Delta Air Lines, Gene Kim about how to move an organization toward DevOps.
 And if you don’t have time to listen to the podcasts, the transcripts are also available!

 - High Scalability, stories about massive companies’ architecture